Vegan Noodle Kugel

 Noodle kugel can be served up any time of year.
 This dish is not passover friendly, but it’s a sweet celebratory meal on any other holiday or day of the week.
 Some popular jewish holidays and occasions include:

-More Jewish Holiday Recipes to Try:
+More Vegan Jewish Recipes to Try

 Equipment You’ll Need